Mary Peltola

-Mary Sattler Peltola (Note: /pɛlˈtoʊlə/ pel-TOH-lə; née Sattler; Yup'ik: Akalleq; formerly Nelson and Kapsner) (born August 31, 1973) is an American politician and former tribal judge who served as the U.S. representative from from 2022 to 2025.
-A member of the Democratic Party, she previously served as a judge on the Orutsararmiut Native Council's tribal court, executive director of the Kuskokwim River Inter-Tribal Fish Commission, Bethel city councilor, and member of the Alaska House of Representatives.
-As of 2025, Peltola is the last Democrat to have won or held statewide office in Alaska.
+Mary Sattler Peltola (Note: /pɛlˈtoʊlə/ pel-TOH-lə; née Sattler; Yup'ik: Akalleq; formerly Nelson and Kapsner) (born August 31, 1973) is an American politician and former tribal judge who served as the U.S. representative for from 2022 to 2025.
+A member of the Democratic Party, she previously served as a judge on the Orutsararmiut Native Council's tribal court, was executive director of the Kuskokwim River Inter-Tribal Fish Commission, Bethel city councillor, and member of the Alaska House of Representatives.
+As of 2026, Peltola is the most recent Democrat to have won statewide office in Alaska.

-Peltola defeated Republican former Governor Sarah Palin and Republican Alaska Policy Forum board member Nick Begich III in an upset in the August 2022 special election to succeed Don Young, who had died that March.
+Peltola was first elected to Congress in an August 2022 special election after the death of incumbent Don Young, defeating Republicans Sarah Palin and Nick Begich III in an upset.
 It was the first election to take place under the state's new ranked-choice voting system.
-In winning that election, Peltola became the first Alaska Native member of Congress, the first woman to represent Alaska in the House of Representatives, the first person born in Alaska elected to the House, and the first Democrat to serve as Alaska's representative in the House since Nick Begich Sr. in 1972.
+Peltola was the first Alaska Native member of Congress, first woman to represent Alaska in the House of Representatives, first person born in Alaska elected to the House, and the first Democrat to serve as Alaska's representative in the House since Nick Begich Sr. in 1972.

-Peltola was reelected to a full term in the state's regularly scheduled election in November 2022.
-She was defeated in her 2024 re-election bid by Republican Nick Begich III.
+Peltola was re-elected to a full term in 2022.
+She lost re-election in 2024 to Nick Begich III.
+She is the Democratic candidate for U.S. Senate in 2026, challenging incumbent Republican Senator Dan Sullivan.

 Early life and education

-Born Mary Sattler, Peltola is Yup'ik (an Alaska Native people) from the Yukon–Kuskokwim Delta in Western Alaska.
+Born Mary Sattler, Peltola is Yup'ik from the Yukon–Kuskokwim Delta in Western Alaska and German-American.
 She was born in Anchorage on August 31, 1973.
 Her Yup'ik name is Akalleq.
-Peltola's father, Ward Sattler, a German-American from Nebraska, moved to Alaska to work as a pilot and teacher.
-Her mother, Elizabeth "LizAnn" Piicigaq Williams, is Yup'ik from Kwethluk.
-Peltola was raised in the communities of Kwethluk, Tuntutuliak, Platinum, and Bethel.
-As a child, she traveled with her father around Alaska as he campaigned for Congressman Don Young.
+Her father was Ward Sattler, a German American from Nebraska.
+He moved to Alaska to be a pilot and teacher.
+Her mother, Elizabeth "LizAnn" Piicigaq Williams, is Yup'ik from Kwethluk, Alaska.

+Mary Sattler grew up with her sister along the Kuskokwim River in the communities of Kwethluk, Tuntutuliak, Platinum, and Bethel.
+As a Yup'ik child, she began fishing with her father at the age of six.
+Her uncles taught her how to place nets to catch different kinds of fish.
+When she was 12, her father registered a boat in her name and she began fishing independently as a captain at 14.
+She traveled with her father while he campaigned for Congressman Don Young, later commercially fishing with her father during the summers.

-Peltola studied elementary education at the University of Northern Colorado from 1991 to 1993 and later took courses at the University of Alaska Fairbanks, University of Alaska Southeast, and University of Alaska Anchorage from 1994 to 1998.
-As a college student, she worked as a herring and salmon technician for the Alaska Department of Fish and Game.
+Mary Sattler studied elementary education at the University of Northern Colorado in Greeley from 1991 to 1993.
+She took courses at the University of Alaska Fairbanks, University of Alaska Southeast, and the University of Alaska Anchorage from 1994 to 1998, but did not graduate.
+While she was in college, she worked as a herring and salmon technician for the Alaska Department of Fish and Game.

 In 1995, Peltola won the Miss National Congress of American Indians pageant.
-In the competition, she performed two Yup'ik dances and wore traditional clothing, including a squirrel skin parka, wolf hair headdress, and mukluks.
+She performed two Yup'ik dances during the competition and wore traditional clothing including a squirrel skin parka, wolf hair headdress, and mukluks as her regalia.